 Had you known me throughout my high school days then you would not need to be told just how much I hated learning a second language.
 At the time it seemed like a great idea and I even scored my first ever trip abroad to Indonesia to practice my skills.
 After 6 years of study however it was clear that I had not grasped Indonesian at all and my final exam proved that beyond a doubt.
 I’d even go as far as to say I despised learning a language and couldn’t for the life of me imagine trying again.

 What’s changed for me to be considering it again? my passion for travel of course.
-I now see a language as a link to understanding the country I visit better and to show my respect for the people I speak to when ordering food or asking for directions.
+When I was in Saudi Arabia I ended up using Arabic language translations but my passion for travel is urging me to learn new languages.
+I believe language has a link to understanding the country I visit better and to show my respect for the people I speak to when ordering food or asking for directions.
 Time and time again I have felt lost by not being able to speak to someone while abroad and the tipping point came while I was in Spain recently.

 Previously I’d stopped a few days in each major city and moved on before encountering much of a problem due to the high tourist route I followed.
 After a good 2-3 weeks of exploring Andalucia where Spanish really was the dominate language I became aware of how much I do struggle with languages.
 The whole time I felt awkward and rude when interacting with the people around me for not knowing enough while a visitor to their homeland.

 The realisation that I needed to, no… wanted to learn was sitting in a little bar down in San Ambrosio with Abbey from achickwithbaggage.com and constantly having to use her as a translator.
 I could tell these people around me had amazing stories by the amount of times she would laugh and smile but I couldn’t join the conversation, I couldn’t even thank them properly for the beer that had just been bought for me by this spanish stranger.